cdfoundation/sig-interoperability/docs/tools-terminology.md

 [Woodpecker](https://woodpecker-ci.org/) is an open source, simple CI/CD engine with great extensibility.

-Some of the core Tekton terms are listed below. [[22]]
+Some of the core Woodpecker terms are listed below. [[22]]

 - **Pipeline**: Triggered by events like webhooks, crons or manual events.
-It contains one or more Workflows.
+It contains one or more workflows.
 - **Workflow**: Represent one task an Agent do execute.
 It contains steps and report the result back to SCM Tools.
 - **Workspace**: Contains the shared state of a workflow.
 - **Step**: Are commands to be executed in a sequence within a specific environment (container image) declared by it.